nucleic/atom/docs/source/basis/observation.rst

   in the name).
 - finally one can manage manually static observer using the following methods defined on the base class of all members:
-  + |add_static_observer| which takes a single callable as arguemnt
+  + |add_static_observer| which takes a callable and an optional flag indiciating which change types to emit
-  + |remove_static_observer| which takes a single callable as arguemnt
+  + |remove_static_observer| which takes a single callable as argument

 Dynamic observers
 ~~~~~~~~~~~~~~~~~

 Dynamic observers are managed using the |Atom.observe| and |Atom.unobserve|
 methods of the |Atom| class.
 To observe one needs to pass the name of the
 member to observe and the callback function.
 When unobserving, you can either
 pass just the member name to remove all observers at once or a name and a
 callback to remove specific observer.